-In this new guide, you’ll learn exactly how to build the best program you can to achieve the best results possible, including:
+In this guide, you’ll learn exactly how to build the best push pull legs routine you can to achieve the best results possible.

 Let’s get started!

 - 2 What is the push pull legs split?

 - 3 Why use a Push Pull Legs routine?